South Central Electric Association Community Solar

 How does it work?
-Members get either a kWh credit on their monthly bill or pay $.13/kWh based on their portion of the total system production.
-What you get depends on which option you select.
+Members pay $.13/kWh based on their portion of the total system production.
 Members do not own panels.
 Limit 10 panels per member.

 Renewable Energy Credits (REC's): This project is registered with the Midwest Renewable Energy Tracking System (M-RETS).
 Basin Electric Power Cooperative, a South Central Electric power supplier, is the owner of all REC's.
 Participating members do not receive renewable energy credits.

-Members pay $.13/kWh each month for their portion of the array’s production.
-There is no down payment or contract.
-The price does not change.
 Members would be locking in a portion of their electric purchases at a price of $.13/kWh until the program ends on December 31, 2037.
 Members can leave the program at any time.
 Their solar participation can be transferred one time to a family member.
 Eligible family members are children or grandchildren that are South Central Electric members.

 What is the breakeven or return?
 This is not an income producing investment.
 Members do not own the panels.
 Any financial benefit will depend on future costs of electricity.
-You will be purchasing energy from the South Central Electric Community solar array at $1175/panel or $.13/kWh.
 The value you get per kWh will be based on the SCEA monthly kWh price now and in the future.
 Limit 10 panels per member.

 South Central Electric Community SolarSouth Central Electric's Community Solar - Northstar Array